Scripter17/url-cleaner/site/README.md

 1. Get the `url-cleaner-site.crt` file onto your iphone and open it such that you get a popup with "Profile Downloaded".

 2. Open settings.
-Either tap the "Profile Downloaded" button at the top or, if it's not there, tap "General", scroll all thw way down, then tap "VPN & Device Management"
+Either tap the "Profile Downloaded" button at the top or, if it's not there, tap "General", scroll all the way down, then tap "VPN & Device Management"

 3. Tap "URL Cleaner Site" under "Downloaded Profile".